 This short-acting medication should stop working within 24 hours, although effects can be longer in pets with liver or kidney disease.

 Are there any risk factors for this medication?

 Acepromazine should not be used in pets that have been exposed to organophosphates, strychnine, or procaine, or in pets with significant heart disease, low blood pressure, severe dehydration, tetanus, or shock.
 It should be used with caution in pets with liver disease, heart disease, clotting problems, or low platelets, as well as in debilitated, pregnant, or young animals.

 Some breeds of dogs (e.g., collies, sheepdogs, and collie- or sheepdog-cross breeds) are more sensitive than others to medications, such as acepromazine.
-This is typically due to a specific genetic mutation (MDR1) that makes them less able to tolerate high doses these medications.
-Lower doses of acepromazine should be used in dogs with MDR1 mutations, as well as giant breeds and greyhounds.
+This is typically due to a specific genetic mutation (MDR1 or ABCB1-1delta) that makes them less able to tolerate high doses of these medications.
+Lower doses of acepromazine should be used in dogs with MDR1 mutations, as well as giant breeds, greyhounds, and Boxers from UK-bred lines.
 If given at normal doses, the effect may be stronger and last longer in these breeds.

 Are there any drug interactions I should be aware of?

-The following medications should be used with caution when used with acepromazine: acetaminophen, antacids, antidiarrheal mixtures, antiemetics, cisapride, central nervous system depressants, dopamine, emetics, fluoxetine, hypotensive agents, metoclopramide, metronidazole, opiates, organophosphate agents, phenytoin, procaine, propranolol, or quinidine.
+The following medications should be used with caution when used with acepromazine: acetaminophen, antacids, antidiarrheal mixtures, emetics (e.g. apomorphine), cisapride, central nervous system depressants, dopamine, emetics, fluoxetine, hypotensive agents, metoclopramide, metronidazole, NSAIDs, opiates, organophosphate agents, phenobarbital, phenytoin, procaine, propranolol, quinidine, or sucralfate.

 Be sure to tell your veterinarian about any medications (including vitamins, supplements, or herbal therapies) that your pet is taking.